Improving Teams from Preview

 By default, anyone can use the email address to send a message to the channel, including users from outside the tenant.
 The advanced settings for the email address reveal the ability to restrict email to just team members or just email originating from specific domains (like microsoft.com).

-A team member can remove the email address from a channel.
+A team member can remove the email address from a channel, which stops inbound email.
 Allowing anyone in the team to remove the email address used for inbound communications is certainly very democratic, but it is easy to see how this could lead to problems.
 Restricting removal to team owners seems like a better approach.

 Later, if you want to re-enable email access to a channel, a team member can do this by selecting “Get email address” again.
 This action generates a different email address and any earlier addresses owned by the channel are invalid.